wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 This guide will walk you through getting a [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) up and running in a new iOS project.
 If you would like to see an existing project, clone the repo and view the `SwiftCurrentExample` scheme in `SwiftCurrent.xcworkspace`.

 The app in this guide is going to be very simple.
-It consists of a screen we will launch the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) from, a screen to enter an email address, and an optional screen for if your email contains `wwt.com`.
+It consists of a screen that will launch the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html), a screen to enter an email address, and an optional screen for if your email contains `wwt.com`.
 Here is a preview of what the app will look like:

 ![Preview image of app](https://github.com/Richard-Gist/actions-testing/blob/60eee6fdb34617a56d4c83d29f00bfec8c189dec/programmatic.gif)